 - These devices monitor the flow of electricity that reaches your appliances and can either link to a single appliance or connect to your main electrical panel at home.
 This acts as a buffer between the power socket and the devices that directs surges in power away from your electronics.

 Uninterrupted Power Supply (UPS)

-- A UPS is a device with a battery back-up system that can supply power to your device for a matter of minutes or hours, depending on the UPS you have.
+- A UPS is a device with a battery back-up system that supplies power to your device for a few minutes or hours, depending on the UPS you have.
 Even if your UPS only keeps you running for a few minutes, it will buy you enough time to power down devices safely.

 Unplug your devices

-- If you are able to, keep your computer cables and any telephone cables linked to modems and other sensitive equipment unplugged during load shedding.
+- If possible, keep your computer cables and any linked to modems and other sensitive equipment unplugged during load shedding.